OMIXEC/BuildUrApp/README.md

 # BuildUrApp
 How Build And Monitize Any App By Few Steps
-# Lecture: "Build & Monetize Mobile Apps in 2025: A Scalable 3-Step System"
+# Build & Monetize Mobile Apps in 2025: A Scalable 3-Step System

 ## Introduction